snhirsch/mustang-midi-bridge/README.md

 experiencing issues with USB latency on the RPi and am currently recommending the BBG for real-world use.

+Special thanks to:

-A special thanks to the original developer and contributors to 'PLUG', from whence the Mustang USB interface code is stolen.
+  + The original developer and contributors to 'PLUG' who blazed the path with reverse-engineering of Fender's communication scheme.

+  + Robert Jannsson (Codesmart on VGuitar Forums) for feedback and encouragement - and for being a tireless programming wizard :-).

+  + Robert Heitman, author of the Android 'Remuda' application for Mustang amp control, who provided valuable insights into various subtleties that would have otherwise escaped me.

 ## For the non-techies